ricpass/baby-album-api/README.md

 Improve metadata extractor to handle more edges cases.

 Although the most critical parts have tests, there is a lot more test coverage to do.
+For example, add integration tests to make sure the database connections are correct.